MonashBioinformaticsPlatform/RNAsik-pipe/README.md

 `git clone https://github.com/MonashBioinformaticsPlatform/RNAsik-pipe.git`

-3. Run it !
+## Quick start

+- If you have a `module` system on you server/cluster make sure to `module load` all required tools e.g `module load STAR`

+- run `RNAsik-pipe` by pointing to the executable file. e.g if you downloaded `*tar.gz` file into `Downlaods` directory and unpacked there, then run `RNAsik-pipe` from anywhere as such `~/Downloads/RNAsik-pipe/src/RNAsik-pipe`

 - To align `RNAsik-pipe -star -fqRegex A -genomeIndex path/to/yourIndexDirectory`
 - To get counts `RNAsik-pipe -count -gtfFile path/to/yourGTFfile`
 - To get RNA-SeQC report `RNAsik-pipe -prePro -fastaRef path/to/yourFASTAreference-file -RNAseQC`

-You should really specify all options at the start and let `RNAsik-pipe` to take of everything else
+**You can simply specify all of the options at the start and let `RNAsik-pipe` to do everything for your**

-## Quick start

-- If you have a `module` system on you server/cluster make sure to module load all required tools e.g `module load STAR`

-- run `RNAsik-pipe` by pointing to the executable file. e.g if you downloaded `*tar.gz` file into `Downlaods` directory and unpacked there, then run `RNAsik-pipe` from anywhere as such `~/Downloads/RNAsik-pipe/src/RNAsik-pipe`

-- Then simply add all the options you need. `RNAsik-pipe` will guide you through. `RNAsik-pipe` will let you know if you have forgotten any files needed for your run.
+- `RNAsik-pipe` will guide you through. `RNAsik-pipe` will let you know if you have forgotten any files needed for your run.

+## Documentation

+- `-makeIndices` by giving this flag you ask `RNAsik-pipe` to make all required indices

 ## Caveats